Doting Dad Killed by Idaho Cops Who Mistook Him for Armed Suspect

 “This situation is devastatingly tragic for the family, for the officer, and those that love and care about them.
 We all feel the weight of what has occurred today,” Idaho Falls Police Chief Bryce Johnson said Monday night.
 “Our sincere sympathies are with the family and friends of those involved, most especially the family of the deceased.”

-When Shoesmith fled, a female passenger remained inside the car and identified the escapee as Shoesmith, who deputies learned had three active warrants for his arrest, including one for felony battery on an officer.
+When Shoesmith fled the passenger side door, the female driver remained in the car and identified the escapee as Shoesmith, who deputies learned had three active warrants for his arrest, including one for felony battery on an officer.

 The Idaho Falls Police said they were called in to help the Bonneville County sheriff’s deputies search for Shoesmith.
-They used GPS information from a text Shoesmith, who was wearing a black shirt, sent the female passenger.
+They used GPS information from a text Shoesmith, who was wearing a black shirt at the time, sent the female driver.

 During their search, police said a resident told them Shoesmith ran “through their yard and that they believed the suspect had a gun.”
 When the GPS eventually showed Shoesmith in a backyard, authorities surrounded the residence to prevent Shoesmith from fleeing.